sanmatte/writeup_robotank/README.md

 ![](account_page.png)

-The `bbrender.js` script was responsible of altering a team's motto.
+The `bbrender.js` script was responsible for altering a team's motto.
 By inspecting the code below, we noticed that the content inside the element in the red box on the left side was extracted through the instruction `window.current_motto.innerText`.
 Subsequent checks and manipulations were performed, and the result was then inserted back into the same element.
 However, this process presented **two** main issues: the use of the `innerText` property at the end, which does not sanitize user input (would be better to use a safe property like `textContent` or `DOMPurify` library), and the implemented custom syntax, which allows XSS.

 ```js
 // bbrender.js